zinzy/zinzy.website-v3/content/page/Site.md

 ---

+### Follow
+You can subscribe to my posts via RSS.
+[Read more about feeds and RSS](https://aboutfeeds.com/).
+I personally enjoy using Readwise's [Reader app](https://readwise.io/read) for my RSS needs.
+Just add [zinzy.website/index.xml](https://zinzy.website/index.xml) to your reader of choice, and enjoy Zinzy's website from anywhere.

+---

 ### "What do you do here?"

 First and foremost: as a designer, I feel like I can't _not_ have a personal website.
 Even if it doesn't feature my portfolio projects, through its sheer existence, my website demonstrates I understand how to build a page and a brand.
 Still, this website doesn't exist at the mercy of my professional life.